hyphacoop/cosmos-ansible/docs/Multi-Node-Testnet-Setup.md

 Make the following modifications to [inventory-multi-node.yml](/examples/inventory-multi-node.yml):
 - Addresses for the validator, sentry, sync, and monitor hosts.
-- `main_node` defines the main node where the secondary validators are initialized before being transferred to the validators nodes.
+- `genesis_node` defines the node where the secondary validators are initialized before being transferred to the validators nodes.
 - `bonded_tokens_pool` for the chain.
 - `voting_power` for each validator.
-- `node_moniker` defines the moniker for the validator.
+- `validator_moniker` defines the moniker for the validator.

 ### Run the playbook